chribonn/courses/09_DevelopingDataProducts/rStudioPresent/index.md

 - Mathjax JS library is loaded by default so that `$x^2$` yields $x^2$
 - Slide navigation button on the preview; clicking on the notepad icon takes you to that slide in the deck
 - Clicking on `more` yields options for
-    - Clearning the knitr cache
+    - Clearing the knitr cache
-    - Viewing in a browser (creates a temporay html file in `AppData/local/temp` for me)
+    - Viewing in a browser (creates a temporary html file in `AppData/local/temp` for me)
     - Create a html file to save where you want)
 - A refresh button
 - A zoom button that brings up a full window